-If the USDOC finds sharply increased Chinese shipments to the United States from March 2014 to the preliminary ruling date, this investigation may result in certain retroactive tariffs being applied on products shipped to the United States within the investigation scope, including modules with Chinese and Taiwanese cell elements.
-In the interests of our clients and investors, we are temporarily reducing our U.S. shipments for the products in question.
-However, we have overseas capacity through our network of OEM facilities that we can use to continue shipping to the United States without any potential tariff risk.
+In the interests of our customers and shareholders, we temporarily reduced our U.S. shipments for the products in question since March 2014.
+We have overseas capacity through our network of OEM facilities that we can use to continue shipping to the United States without any potential tariff risk.
 While we oppose the petition raised against certain products from China, we are well prepared and well positioned to meet this challenge and will continue to support U.S. consumers with our top quality module products that are not the subject of the trade proceedings.
-We expect that we can continue to leverage our global OEM resources and capabilities, and optimize our geographic distribution to our advantage.
+We expect that we can continue to leverage our global presence, and optimize our geographic distribution to our advantage.